Murder of Seow Kim Choo: First trial and admissibility of statements

 Mohamed argued that during her questioning by the police at the hospital, Daryati was not fit to give to the police her account of what happened due to the giddiness, nausea and pain from injuries to her hand, and that she was under a state of "oppression" when she was interrogated by the police officers, which caused her to make most of the statements against her will.
 The presence of a male photographer taking photos of her breast and injuries also caused distress to Daryati, adding to her emotional woes and tendency to make statements that cannot be admitted.

 When both Assistant Superintendent of Police (ASP) Mahathir Mohamad and Superintendent (Supt) Burhanudeen Haji Hussainar took the stand, both of them testified that the statements were made voluntarily by Daryati.
 ASP Mahathir testified that during their questioning, Daryati sobbed at times, but he checked with her that she was all right.
 Supt Burhanudeen, who was also present, told the court that she was alert and able to articulate her responses and pause for thought.
 He added that Daryati did not object to having a male photographer taking photos of her injuries, and he added during Mohamed's cross-examination that he would not have forced Daryati to make statements against her will if she was truly feeling unwell.
-Dr Cuthbert Teo Eng Swee, the forensic pathologist who performed the autopsy on Seow's corpse and tasked by the police to examine Daryati's injuries, also said Daryati did not object to allowing a male photographer to document her injuries on camera.
+Dr Cuthbert Teo Eng Swee, the forensic pathologist who performed the autopsy on Seow's corpse and was tasked by the police to examine Daryati's injuries, also said Daryati did not object to allowing a male photographer to document her injuries on camera.
 The statements were eventually ruled admissible as evidence.

 Lesser murder charge and guilty plea

 On 6 April 2020, after 17 days of trial from 23 April 2019 to 4 March 2020, the prosecution, after reviewing the case and representations by the defence, decided to reduce the charge of first-degree murder to one of third-degree murder under Section 300(c) of the Penal Code.
 For this charge of murder, which dictates an offence of murder with no intention of kill but intentionally causes a bodily injury that resulted in death, the punishment is either life imprisonment or death penalty.
 The prosecution also submitted to the court that they would not press for the death penalty and leave the sentence to the court's discretion.
 After Daryati pleaded guilty to the charge, it was finalized and she was accordingly convicted of the reduced murder charge.

 With the prosecution no longer pursuing the death sentence, the only other possible sentence available for Daryati in accordance to her finalized charge was life imprisonment, the minimum penalty for murder with no intention to kill.
 However, the sentencing trial was adjourned to allow Daryati's lawyers to prepare a mitigation plea before the courts.
-It happened so that at the time of Daryati's conviction, Singapore was experiencing the infectious COVID-19 pandemic that happens globally in most countries, which partly caused a delay to all court proceedings in Singapore.
+At the time of Daryati's conviction, Singapore was experiencing the infectious COVID-19 pandemic that happened globally, which caused a delay to all court proceedings in Singapore.